Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 Finally, once a museum is selected, if it is one of our partners, the user will be able to buy his tickets online and download an **immersive visit package**.
 Those immersive routes will interact with the visitor through a digital equipment.
-For example, the visitor will be able to access information about a specific element he is interested in, information that could be unseen like a color reconstruction or the reconstruction of a context.
+For example, the visitor will be able to access information about a specific element he is interested in, information that could be unseen like a colour reconstruction or the reconstruction of a context.

 At the end, a visit recap will be sharable with the community.